machado-rev/hweb3/README.md

 // Default Html RPC ports: testnet=13889 mainnet=3889
 const hweb3 = new Hweb3('http://bodhi:bodhi@localhost:13889');

-// Instantiate Hweb3 with QryptoRPCProvider
+// Instantiate Hweb3 with AltmaskRPCProvider
-// QryptoRPCProvider is a provider for the Qrypto Wallet Chrome Extension.
+// AltmaskRPCProvider is a provider for the Altmask Wallet Chrome Extension.
-// Please note QryptoRPCProvider only allows the rawCall() method to be used.
+// Please note AltmaskRPCProvider only allows the rawCall() method to be used.
-// It is specifically used for `sendtocontract` and `callcontract` only. const hweb3 = new Hweb3(window.qrypto.rpcProvider);
+// It is specifically used for `sendtocontract` and `callcontract` only. const hweb3 = new Hweb3(window.altmask.rpcProvider);
 ```

 ### isConnected()